amirh3sam/PostManAutomation_LocalHost/README.md

 :arrow_right: now need to create a Collection and give a name like  APIPractice )

-after you click on APIPractice you can see the Tab called "Variavles " and click on it.
+after you click on APIPractice you can see the Tab called "Variables" and click on it.

 :pushpin: **STEP 2**:
 Under **VARIABLE**  column type →  ``` heroUrl ```

 Then under **CURRENT VALUE** – > ```http://localhost:3000 ```

-**INTIAL VALUE** → is the url that you used to shared it with others
+**INITIAL VALUE** → is the URL that you used to share it with others

 see other type of variable :